tajespasarela/tailwind-editor/README.md

 </template>
 ```

 Here, we are repeating the same principle used for the colours, but with a single `v-for` for each case.
-Moreover, for the case of font size, the `rem` unit has to be added and removed to the Tailwind configuration.
+Moreover, for the case of font size, the `rem` unit has to be added and removed before it is passed to the Tailwind configuration.

 Alright, the moment you have been waiting for has arrived!
 This is what the editor looks like: